fantasyui-com/bootstrap-dashboard/configure.md

 Code Generation Dashboard
 ---

+The purpose of the statements below is Project Manager comfort and configuration file readability.

+Note to Project Managers, when adding new entries, use copy and paste to avoid typos.

+# Dashboard Configuration

+## Our Public Network

-# E-Commerce Sites
+### E-Commerce Sites

 Card eSelr Server monitors https://eselr.com source code every 240 seconds for the presence of Google Analytics ID UA-99123895-1.

-# Fantasy UI Network
+### Fantasy UI Network

 Card Fantasy UI Server monitors https://fantasyui.com source code every 240 seconds for the presence of Google Analytics ID UA-84809846-1.